-Making a paper cup phone is a fun way to learn about the science of sound.
+Making a cup phone is a fun way to learn about the science of sound.
 You might also want to try this simple sound experiment.

 Paper Cup Phone

-To make your own paper cup phones, use the tip of a pencil to poke a small hole at the bottom of each of your two cups.
+To make your own cup phones, use the tip of a pencil to poke a small hole at the bottom of each of your two cups.

 Next, thread the string through the hole of one cup.
 We just tied a knot in the yarn on the inside of the cup to keep it in place.
 If the string keeps slipping through the hole you can tie it to a paper clip to help keep it in place.